MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/accessibility.md

 ## Accessibility standards

-Power Apps portals conforms to global accessibility standards to ensure the accessibility to everyone.
+Power Apps portals conforms to global accessibility standards to ensure the accessibility.
 The following accessibility standards and conformance reports provide more details about accessibility with portals.

-For more details on each of the follow accessibility standards, you can download the related documents from [Microsoft Accessibility Conformance Reports](https://cloudblogs.microsoft.com/industry-blog/government/2018/09/11/accessibility-conformance-reports/).
+For more details on each of the follow accessibility standards, download the related documents from [Microsoft Accessibility Conformance Reports](https://cloudblogs.microsoft.com/industry-blog/government/2018/09/11/accessibility-conformance-reports/).

 Enter *power apps portals* in the **Search by Online Services** and then download the corresponding reports.